 Updates references to a federal law that provides support for, and assigns responsibilities to, states concerning the provision of assistive technology to individuals with disabilities (i.e., 2022's "21st Century Assistive Technology Act").
-Adds the state Board on Aging to the list of entities that must be represented on a state council that is appointed by the commissioner of administration and required under federal law.
+Adds the state Board on Aging to the list of entities that must be represented on a state council that is appointed by the commissioner of administration and required under federal law (i.e., the Minnesota Assistive Technology Advisory Council).